 But with fuel costs surging, energy needs rising, and climate change causing ever more havoc, a new breed of activists is looking at nuclear — which accounts for 20% of U.S. power generated (opens in new tab) — as a source of clean energy.
 More than a decade since the most recent nuclear disaster — in Fukushima, Japan — worries that had fueled restrictions and bans are being reconsidered.

-| Source: Niki Williams
+| Source: Niki Williams for the SF Standard

-The United States has joined 24 other nations in pledging to triple nuclear energy capacity by 2050.
-And for many in the tech industry, nuclear is increasingly seen as a necessity to power the AI boom.
-Amazon, Google, and Microsoft announced separate nuclear energy deals in October.
-As the writer Elizabeth Kolbert put it recently, “Fourteen years after Fukushima, fission, for better or worse, is back in fashion.”
+The United States has joined 24 other nations in pledging (opens in new tab) to triple nuclear energy capacity by 2050.
+And for many in the tech industry, nuclear is increasingly seen (opens in new tab)as a necessity to power the AI boom.
+Amazon, Google (opens in new tab), and Microsoft (opens in new tab) announced separate nuclear energy deals in October.
+As the writer Elizabeth Kolbert put it recently (opens in new tab), “Fourteen years after Fukushima, fission, for better or worse, is back in fashion.”

 In San Francisco, where protesters marched against nuclear power in the ’80s, their kids are now dancing to support it.
 Grant Mills, a 25-year-old grad student in the nuclear engineering program at Berkeley, helped Pickering promote the rave.
 Sipping a Cobalt Core cocktail, named for a radioactive isotope, he expounded on the virtues of nuclear energy.
 “In an ideal world, nuclear power would be treated at the same level as all other energy sources,” he said.